Agraulos: Type species

-Subfamily AGRAULINAE Fletcher, 2017 emend. nom. transl. ex AGRAULIDAE Raymond.
-1913.

 Diagnosis

 Agraulinae with cephala generally domed; glabella isosceles-trapezoidal, i.e. with truncate front and base angles of the forward-converging lateral margins/flanks more than 15°; occipital ring mesially swollen backwards, with or without a medial node or spine; preglabellar field relatively long (sag.); posterolateral projection of fixigena narrow (tr.); librigenal spines short to long, with some deflected outwards.
 Thorax of up to 16 segments with first anterior axial rings marked by terrace lines immediately succeeded in some species by rings bearing incipient median nodes or incipient/prominent spines; thoracic segments finely punctate or granulate.
 Pygidium, small and transverse (Fletcher, 2017, pp, 9,10).